oplS15projects/FP4-proposal/README.md

 ### Evaluation of Results

-* Bottle-Racket will be able to convert the first 3 assignments along with ps5.
+* `Bottle-Racket` will be able to convert the first 3 assignments along with ps5.
-* Scheduler will be able to successfully run test-running scripts in consistent intervals, even when the mailing list associated with the test area is updated between consecutive test run-ups and when the source code tested is changed.
+* `Scheduler` will be able to successfully run test-running scripts in consistent intervals, even when the mailing list associated with the test area is updated between consecutive test run-ups and when the source code tested is changed.
-* Email module will be able to detect when a user enters an incorrect email address or when a database stored in the user's storage is corrupted between the program run-ups, and notify the user of the invalid entries.
+* `QA-Email` will be able to detect when a user enters an incorrect email address or when a database stored in the user's storage is corrupted between the program run-ups, and notify the user of the invalid entries.
-* Racket-Doc will be able to successfully extract the user-specified attributes, save it to file, and display it in web pages running on the local host.
+* `Racket-Doc` will be able to successfully extract the user-specified attributes, save it to file, and display it in web pages running on the local host.

 ## Work Plan and Schedule

 An excel spreadsheet representing a calendar will be used as a planner.
 Some things to consider:
-* Scheduler will be implemented in the Second Milestone.
+* `Scheduler` will be implemented in the Second Milestone.
 * The user doesn't need to specify if the test area loads in a Bottlenose test suite.
 We already assume the QA Engineer knows how to create test suites and test areas, we are just using Bottlenose tests as the suites.
 The key is to have properly formatted test area files, and any kind of suite can be run.

 First Milestone (04-13)
-* Bottle-Racket will be able to convert the first 3 assignments along with ps5.
+* `Bottle-Racket` will be able to convert the first 3 assignments along with ps5.
-* Test results can be sent out to the QA Email group by reading in the test result files generated from the test-running scripts created by Test-Capture.
+* Test results can be sent out to the QA Email group by reading in the test result files generated from the test-running scripts created by `Test-Capture`.
-* Racket-Doc will be able to extract user-specified attributes from .rkt files, and save them to file.
+* `Racket-Doc` will be able to extract user-specified attributes from .rkt files, and save them to file.
 The web pages should be fully navigable (on a local host), although they will contain hard-coded data.
-* User interface and file database for managing and storing mailing lists, as well as sending emails with a test result will be fully functional.
+* For `QA-Email`, a user interface and file database for managing and storing mailing lists, as well as sending emails with a test result will be fully functional.

 Second Milestone (04-21)
-* Racket-Doc will be able successfully port the extracted data to the web pages.
+* `Racket-Doc` will be able successfully port the extracted data to the web pages.
-* The project will be able to run a Bottlenose test or other RackUnit test upon users' choice.
+* The project will be able to run a Bottlenose test or other `RackUnit` test upon users' choice.
-* Test scheduler will be created and tested with capability to send emails automatically after the scheduled test run-up.
+* `Scheduler` will be created and tested with capability to send emails automatically after the scheduled test run-up.

 ## Group Responsibilities